nayere6342/sep11-freedom-project/tool/learning-log.md

 	})
 ```

 That's what mostly happened while I was tinkering with my tool.
-To recap in the last entry, I learn how sprites work in a game space shown here:
+To recap in the last entry, I learn how sprites work in a game space shown here: But before we get into that, lets recap what over the past week in this learning log - section #3.

 ### Recap: